Clones, County Monaghan: Cassandra Hand Centre

 The Cassandra Hand Centre is a non-profit community enterprise.
 It is housed in the Cassandra Hand school for girls and infants.
 It is located on Abbey Lane, opposite the Round Tower Graveyard.
 It contains boards on the history of Cassandra Hand and the famine in Clones.
 Its services include guided walking tours and a genealogy service.

 Clones Library

 Clones library offers major publications with information on Clones such as the Clogher Record.
 It contains reels of local and national newspapers that can be used for genealogical research.
-Previously housed in the Market House it is now in a modern building located on 98 avenue.
+Previously housed in Clones Market House it is now in a modern building located on 98 avenue.
 Clones library hosts a number of outreach programmes and events including Arts and crafts, nursing home visits, creative writing classes and genealogy classes.

-Festivals and Events
+Festivals and events

 Clones Film Festival

-Clones Film Festival has been held during the October bank holiday for the past twenty years.
-It includes the screening of international and Irish feature films of a wide variety of genres and age ratings.
-It is features a number of short film competitions including the ‘Francie’ award named after Patrick McCabe's The Butcher Boy.
+Clones Film Festival is held annually during the October bank holiday.
+It involves the screening of international and Irish feature films and features a number of short film competitions.